 2. Encourage staff to listen and empathize.
 "Strike up a conversation, speak slowly and calmly, and encourage people to keep talking as long as they are being respectful."
 This can help agitated customers regain their composure.
 "The more people talk, the more likely they will feel heard and validated," notes Kristy.

 Following up with an empathetic response - one that reflects what the customer is feeling and why - also helps to defuse a situation by acknowledging the person's emotional state.
 It could be as simple as responding with "I understand that this is a huge source of frustration."
-Kristy notes that showing empathy doesn't necessarily mean agreeing with the person or swaying from the mandates and rules that may be causing distress.
-An additional response might be, "I'm sorry we can't make exceptions to the rules; we have to abide by Public Health requirements."
+Kristy notes that showing empathy doesn't necessarily mean agreeing with the person or swaying from the rules that may be causing distress.

 3. Train staff to recognize early warning signs and apply situational awareness skills; for example, when customers begin to fidget, speak loudly, or appear dissatisfied.
 Ignoring these signs could lead to more agitation, rude, abusive or aggressive language, and even physical violence.

 4. Provide an out so that if a situation continues to escalate, employees have ways to leave or get help.
 "If a customer starts name-calling, using abusive language, or threatening physical violence, the front-line employee should remove themselves from the situation and contact a supervisor or manager," says Kristy.
 Designate a "safe" room for staff, and include procedures for summoning help quickly in your workplace violence and harassment policy.

 5. Train your front-line staff, supervisors and managers on de-escalation techniques so that employees are prepared and don't have to navigate these potentially dangerous situations on the spur of the moment.

 - Violence and Harassment Prevention: Situational Awareness and De-escalation (half-day virtual workshop)